 Part of getting your work-life balance right is finishing your work on time – or even ahead of time.
 And the coming new year is a great time to ask whether some simple changes to your workflow could help you achieve this.

 One thing you can do to improve your productivity and creativity is to re-examine your toolkit to see if there are new tools that could help you do the job more efficiently.
+For example, knowing the perfect font pairings is sure to speed things up typographically.

 In this article, we showcase some of best new releases from the last 12 months.
 Could one of these help you become more creative, more productive... or both?